nastjashevchenko/SimpleToDo/README.md

 * [ ] Use a [DialogFragment](http://guides.codepath.com/android/Using-DialogFragment) instead of new Activity for editing items
 * [x] Add support for selecting the priority of each todo item (and display in listview item)
 * [ ] Tweak the style improving the UI / UX, play with colors, images or backgrounds

+## Notes
+I've decided that it is better implement less functionality, than make a lot of everything but not very good inside.
+For example, I've made class for todo tasks Parcelable (better than transfer all fields between activities), which is not on your list and doesn't change or anything for user.
+Next step is adding sorting by priority or by addition order, it completes priority feature.

 ## Video Walkthrough